 The technology bringing music to our ears is advancing, with innovations in active noise cancellation, sound and mic quality, and personalized EQ settings all driving the best headphones on the market right now.
-The likes of Sony, Bose, and Apple are all offering headsets and earbuds at the top of their game, so if you're shopping for a new set you have a lot to gain by browsing the industry leaders.
+The likes of Sony, Bose, Apple, and even Razer are all offering headsets and earbuds at the top of their game, so if you're shopping for a new set you have a lot to gain by browsing the industry leaders.

 You'll be spending between $250 and $300 (around £270) for the very best audio money can buy right now, which might sound like a tall order considering sub-$100/£100 headphones can still tout features like ANC and Bluetooth 5.0.
 However, if you're shopping for quality you'll notice the best headphones not only enhance these features with their own streamlined implementation and raw power, but also offer the longevity of use you would expect from a premium purchase.
 You can, after all, buy three pairs of $100 headphones over three years or spend that time with the best of the best.

 And these headphones really do represent the industry's most advanced audio offerings.
 From the raw power of the Sony WH-1000XM3 headphones to the gorgeous design of the Bose 700, all the way through to the effortlessly streamlined AirPods Pro, you'll find ear candy suited for every need here.

 Plus, there's nothing quite like switching on a new set of headphones and realizing how music is supposed to sound in 2020.
 That's why we're bringing you all the best headphones you can buy right now.
 The options on this page are all offering top of the line listening experiences, but also bring their own strengths to each arena.
 Whether you're looking for your next fitness headphones, the best headphones to travel with, or simply the top of the class in all areas, we're breaking down exactly what makes these headsets the best and bringing you all the cheapest prices for them at the same time.